Block diagonally symmetric lozenge tilings: Statement of main results

-Moreover, an $(\r,\r^{\prime})$-block diagonally symmetric lozenge tiling of $H(m,m,n+l)$ can be identified with the trapezoid region $T(n+l,m)$ with dents on the left and right sides.
-This can be done by just looking at lozenges bounded by $\ell'$ and $\ell$.
+Moreover, an $(\r,\r^{\prime})$-block diagonally symmetric lozenge tiling of $H(n+l,m,m)$ can be identified with the trapezoidal region $T(n+l,m)$ with dents on the left and right sides, which is described as follows.
 From bottom to top, we label $n+l$ right-pointing unit triangles on the left side of $T(n+l,m)$ by $1,\ldots,n+l$ and label $m+n+l$ left-pointing unit triangles on the right side of $T(n+l,m)$ by $1,\ldots,m+n+l$.
 For any set $P \subset[m+n+l]$ with cardinality $m+l$ and $P^{\prime} \subset[n+l]$ with cardinality $l$, we define $T(n+l,m;P,P^{\prime})$ to be the region obtained from $T(n+l,m)$ by deleting the left-pointing unit triangles labeled by the elements of $P$ and the right-pointing unit triangles labeled by the elements of $P^{\prime}$.
-See Figure \ref{fig:cylinder2} for an example.
+See Figures \ref{fig:cylinder1} and \ref{fig:cylinder2}.

 We use the same weight assignment of lozenges described in Section \ref{sec:rblocklozenge}.
-The generating function of $(\r,\r^{\prime})$-block diagonally symmetric lozenge tilings of $H(m,m,n+l)$ is defined as follows, which is analogous to that of $\M^{\r}_{\x}\left( H(m,m,n+l) \right)$ in \eqref{eq.xtrapezoidsum}.
+The generating function of $(\r,\r^{\prime})$-block diagonally symmetric lozenge tilings of $H(n+l,m,m)$ is defined as follows, which is analogous to that of $\M^{\r}_{\x}\left( H(n+l,m,m) \right)$ in \eqref{eq.xtrapezoidsum}:

 where the sum runs over all sets $P \subset [m+n+l]$ satisfying the condition \eqref{eq.condition} and $P^{\prime} \subset [n+l]$ satisfying the following similar condition: for each $k=1,\ldots,n$,